Bolus and Barbells—Heavy Weight Champion Inspires

-As a Type 1 of 25 years whose mission in life and chosen career is empowering others living with diabetes to live out their passions and not let diabetes stop them, I love to share the stories of other inspirational diabetics who are doing just that.
-Rodney Miller was diagnosed with diabetes in 1987 when he was 4 years old, and spent two weeks in a coma due to severe DKA.
+As a type 1 of 25 years whose mission in life and chosen career is empowering others living with diabetes to live out their passions and not let diabetes stop them, I love to share the stories of other inspirational people with diabetes who are doing just that.
+Rodney Miller was diagnosed with diabetes in 1987 when he was 4 years old, and spent two weeks in a coma due to severe diabetic ketoacidosis (DKA).
 He grew up on a cattle ranch in southern Oklahoma where diabetes was simply a part of his life like any other.
 No big deal was made of it, he was treated no differently for it, and he was told that he could do anything he wanted.

 The Beginning of Bodybuilding

 Over the next 20 years, Rodney struggled to keep his blood sugars in a healthy range.
 They were erratic, his body was weak, he was overweight and now he had a wife that he loved deeply and a baby on the way.
 Being a father and wanting to see his child grow into adulthood was Rodney’s catalyst for immediate and drastic change.
 He knew that losing weight would help with blood sugar control, so he decided to join a local gym and work with a personal trainer.
 Quickly after that, Rodney became fascinated by bodybuilding.
 With almost no prior exercise background, he set a goal to build muscle and learn all that he could about nutrition in order to prepare for a bodybuilding competition.

 Due to his dedication and consistency, Rodney managed to transform his body.
 He dropped his body fat from 32 percent to 18 percent!
 However, it became apparent to him that he was not built with the right proportions for his original goal of competing in bodybuilding.
 Feeling at a loss, he entered the gym one night and found a flyer for a powerlifting meet.
 He thought to himself, “I already enjoy doing these lifts and going heavy, so why not jump in and compete?”